 - No Required Minimum Distributions (RMDs) At Age 72

 Final Thoughts on Finding The Best Annuity Rates

 Those are the five major categories of annuities.
 But each annuity type also comes with a large number of potential “riders” that can offer you enhanced benefits.
 Those benefits include provisions for guaranteed withdrawals, long-term care, death benefits, and cost-of-living adjustments.

 These are all potential add-ons that you can learn about through annuity quotes.
 Annuities tend to be more complicated than most other investment types, so it will help to work with an insurance professional to guide you through the process.
-Once again, annuities won’t work for everyone, but it can be the right solution in your particular situation.
+Once again, annuities won’t work for everyone, but it might just be the right solution for your particular situation.